cohere-ai/examples/README.md

           strict: true
           variables: |
             COHERE_API_KEY=${{ secrets.COHERE_API_KEY }}
-            # More environment variables go here
+            # This will replace variables in the .jinja file.
+Add all the variables here.

       - name: Auth
         id: auth